Andrew-Eathan/pngfucker/README.md

 ### Usage
 The script has its own commandline argument handler, although it doesn't like arguments with spaces.
 All of the parameters below are optional.
 If no parameters are specified, it will convert an "input.png" into an "output.png" with the specified default values.
+Generally, the trick to getting a good-looking corrupted image is to know how each of the options affects the image, and to experiment around a little until you get something that looks nice!

 `node pngfucker.js (args)`
 #### `-input (path)`